Guide · How to make a video vertical on Mac

 How to make a video vertical (9:16) on a Mac

 Got a landscape clip you want to post as a Reel, TikTok or Short?
-Here's how to turn it vertical on a Mac in about a minute — without cropping the subject, with no watermark, entirely offline.
+Here's how to turn it vertical on a Mac in about a minute — without cropping the subject, entirely offline.
 The trick is a fit-with-blur reframe, not a crop.

 Updated July 2026 · step-by-step